nikolaychernev/ApolloBot/README.md

 2. Start Unfollowing - every user in the queue will be unfollowed.

 # How to use
 To use the extension just open Instagram™ and a new icon will appear in the top right corner.
 Go to your or another profile page and click the icon.
+When the extension opens if you don't see a profile picture and a username in the top left corner please reload the page.

+# Use cases
+The extension can be used in many different ways.
+It can be used to either grow your account or get rid of people you don't want to follow anymore.
+For example if you want to grow your photography page you should go to another photography page and load its followers or post likers.
+Start following those people and configure liking at least 1 of their photos.
+You will quickly see how they start following you back and begin building engagement.

+# Pricing
+The extension has a 1 week trial including all of the functionality without any limits.
+The license key costs $3.99 per month and it can be used on up to 3 accounts, on unlimited number of devices.
+Payments are handled securely by PayPal™.
+Keep in mind we'll send you the product key to the email address registered to your PayPal™ account.

-In case Instagram™ change their APIs there are written instructions on how to get the extension working again at http://apollo-bot.com/.
+In case Instagram™ change their APIs there are written instructions on how to get the extension working again at https://apollo-bot.com/.

 # Screenshots
 ![Screenshot](misc/screenshots/background1.png)